Zeyu-Li/Unity-Tutorial-2D/README.md

 6. Mode -> ~~Grid~~ -> sprites
 7. Select objects

-To customize particle system,

-There are near infinite options in the inspector.
+There are near infinite options in the inspector for particle systems.
 Most options are self explanatory.
-Some of the common options changes are
+Some of the most common options to change are:

 * Loop - for ambient particles that need to on screen all the time